Georgia-Weatherley/travelling_waves_mass_conserving_boundary_condition/README.md

+## Invading and receding travelling waves of a model with a mass-conserving, moving boundary
 This MATLAB code supports the manuscript "Invading and receding travelling waves of a model with a mass-conserving, moving boundary."

 The main functions are: